START A SUCCESSFUL TEACHING CAREER

 Each of the course modules is designed to guide participants through their teaching practice effectively.
 The content of the modules aims to cover each of the educational stages.
 One of the modules is tailored for early years educators.
 It includes stage-related readings and videos that will broaden their knowledge to teach infants.

-It begins with an initial workshop in Barcelona.
+It begins with an initial workshop in Barcelona or Madrid.
 After that first day, participants move to their destination and follow the rest of the course online, with the support of forums, tutorials, and a tutor.
 The completion and evaluation of the course will be based on the assessment of individual module reports.

 Educators will be able to test their skills and knowledge in a real-world setting in Spain.
 Participants will have the opportunity to use their initiative and creativity to plan and conduct lessons.

-Educators will focus on helping preschoolers improve their English-speaking skills through games and activities.
+Educators will focus on helping preschoolers improve their English, French or German speaking skills through games and activities.
 Meanwhile, their tutors and the main teachers will give general indications and guidelines on how to be a good preschool teacher.

 There will be a good support system from two tutors.
 On the one hand, a university professor will provide guidance, when needed, to complete the online course.
 On the other hand, an experienced Early Childhood teacher will closely tutorize you.

 AM I ELIGIBLE?

 Early Childhood Experience in Spain

 In recent years, Spanish schools and teachers in Spain have focused on second language acquisition during early learning.
 They want their pupils to be immersed in other cultures from the earliest stages of children’s development.

 The schools seek to create high-quality environments for young children who are learning English as a second language.
 Consequently, Early Childhood jobs and work experience opportunities for native-level English speakers with this academic background have grown exponentially in Spain.